Enjoy the Mango season to the fullest with this homemade mango jam preserve.

 - Pick out and discard the lime/lemon halves and if you used fibrous mangoes, then the seed core as well. *see notes

 - Seal the jars and turn it upside down before you store the mango jam jars in a cool and dry place.
 Keeping the jam jars upside down creates a vacuum and helps in preserving the jam all the longer.
+Turn the jars upside once they are not that hot anymore (about 30 mins later).

-- Make sure to label your jam with jam name, date and best before date.
+- Make sure to label your jam with the jam name, date and best before date.
 The jam will be good for about 10 months if unopened.
 Store in the fridge once opened.

 Notes

-- When choosing mangoes pick a mango variety with fewer fiber/strings and undamaged mango.
+- When choosing mangoes, pick a mango variety with fewer fiber/strings and undamaged mango.
 If you use a mango variety which doesn't have fibers and only fruit flesh, cut off the fruit flesh from the seed core and discard the seed core.
-You only need to cook the seed core with the mangoes if the mangoes have fiber strings because you don't want those in your jam and they remain on the seed core like a layer of hair.
+You only need to cook the seed core with the mangoes if the mangoes have fiber strings because you don't want those in your jam, and they remain on the seed core like a layer of hair.

 - Use only untreated/pesticide free lime/lemon because the whole lemon halves are used to cook up the jam as it provides natural pectin.